donkirkby/book-blender/docs/solutions/the-eyes-have-it.md

 run-of-the-mill person.
 I had to keep it to myself.
 "Nothing," I gasped.
 I leaped up, snatched the book, and hurried out of the room.

-       *       *       *       *       *
+---

 In the garage, I continued reading.
 There was more.
 Trembling, I read the next revealing passage:

-    _... he put his arm around Julia.
+    ... he put his arm around Julia.
 Presently she asked him if he would remove his arm.
-He immediately did so, with a smile._
+He immediately did so, with a smile.

 It's not said what was done with the arm after the fellow had removed it.
 Maybe it was left standing upright in the corner.
 Maybe it was